 Liquidity Management in the Company is driven by the LRMF, FRM and ALM Policy of the Company and other regulatory prescriptions.
 The ALCO has been empowered by the Company's Board to formulate the funding strategies to ensure that the funding sources are well diversified and consistent with the requirements of the Company.
 In addition to the LCR reporting, the Company prepares Structural Liquidity statements to assess the liquidity needs of the Company on an ongoing basis.
 The Management is of the view that the Company has sufficient liquidity cover to meet its likely future short term requirements.

-40.26.
-Disclosure as per Annex II on "Regulatory Guidance on Implementation of Indian Accounting Standards by NBFCs"
+Disclosures pursuant to Reserve Bank of India Guidelines, to the extent applicable to the Company (continued) Disclosure as per Annex II on "Regulatory Guidance on Implementation of Indian Accounting Standards by NBFCs"

 A. As at 31 March 2024